cadelaa/portfolio-astro/README.md

 - SmallCard component is now been built out and is either finished or nearly there
 - Added a brief amount of blue primitives & color variables for testing
 - Added default style for material icons to typography.css

+---

+17/01/2026 v0.6

+- Created and added footer component to be used in all pages
+- Added the ability to change tag background on hover for the MediumCard individually
+- Updated card info on index.astro
+- Added variables to primitives.css & colors.css